robot3498712/foosonic/readme.md

 * Feature: Augment webapp
     * search / filter
     * style tweaks

-* Feature: Help window / manual (a-h)
-    * detailing shortcuts and such

 * Feature: Search refinements
 	* such as combinations, for example: query AND year_range AND genre